 In realising that my happiness would always depend on the people in my life, becoming a writer became far less of an imperative.
 As a result, writing felt less romantic, but became more enjoyable and in my opinion, my work became more readable.

 Before I began on the medication, I wrote all day, but un-readable stories.
-And I didn’t read at all, a deep regret, because I found it hard to concentrate.
+And I didn’t read enough, a deep regret, because I found it hard to concentrate.
 So, I never progressed with the craft.

 Being on medication, awarded me the simple ability of being able to sit and enjoy a book.
 And as a result, the quality of my writing improved dramatically.
 It was at this time, that I reflected on the way in which I’d been romanticizing my mental illness in the past, in that I’d always seen my anxiety disorder as ‘necessary’ to me being a writer.